Mathrys83/Adventure.Land/README.md

 - Exchange any gems / chests he received
 - Deposit all gold above a certain limit in the bank.
 (Remember, to auto-buy things, the merchant cannot deposit all gold, he needs to keep some)
 - Deposit designated items at the bank (Auto-Store high-level / rare items, and items of your choosing)
-- Go back to town and open up his little merchant-stand
+- The merchant then goes back to town and opens up his little merchant-stand

 Once the stand is open, the merchant continues his work:

 - Auto-Upgrade designated items into a higher level item
 - Auto-Compound several designated items at once into a higher level item
-- NEW: Mass-Production!
+- NEW: 🏭 Mass-Production!
 Both new skills are implemented!
 If the merchant has enough Mana, Upgrading and Compounding now is 90% faster!
 If the merchant doesn't have enough Mana for the fastest Upgrading / Compounding skill, but enough Mana for the 50% faster Upgrading / Compounding skill, then that skill will be used.
 If he doesn't have enough Mana for both skills, he will Upgrade / Compound at a normal speed.
 - The merchant will put these higher level items on the merchant-stand for sale (if needed)
 - NEW: Auto-Dismantle designated items to get rare crafting-materials
 - Sell "trash", so your inventory doesn't fill up.
 You can choose what items are considered "trash".
 This "trash" will be auto-sold to keep your inventory free
 - Tidy the inventory so there are no gaps (from crafting / selling things)
-- Give other players the "merchant's luck"-buff, with a chance to duplicate a free item from them
+- Give other players the "merchant's luck"-buff, with a chance to duplicate a free item from them!
 - Auto-buy cheap items from other merchants.
 If they sell an item under it's value, your merchant will buy it automatically.
 Sneaky!
 - Auto-Join giveaways: Automatically partake when a player hosts a giveaway - Merry christmas!
+- NEW: ⛏️ Mining!
+Craft a Pickaxe and go Mining!
-- NEW: Fishing!
-Craft a fishingrod and go fishing!
+- NEW: 🎣 Fishing!
+Craft a Fishingrod and go fishing!

 Other functions

-- Auto-exchange: If your merchant has an exchangeable in his inventory, he'll exchange it at Xyn automatically.
+- Auto-Exchange: If your merchant has an exchangeable in his inventory, he'll exchange it at Xyn automatically.

-- Auto-exchange seashells: When your merchant has 20 seashells in his inventory, he'll go to the fisherman and exchange it for a buff-potion.
+- Auto-Exchange seashells: When your merchant has 20 seashells in his inventory, he'll go to the fisherman and exchange it for a buff-potion.
 He then delivers the potion to the appropriate character (e.g. dexterity-potion for ranger) on the next round he does.

+- Auto-Exchange Seasonal Gems / Quests: Seasonal events (like 🎄 Christmas or 🐰 Easter) have seasonal drops.
+These get exchanged automatically at the corresponding NPC (e.g. 🎅 Santa Claus).

-- Autocraft: Designate items you want to craft.
+- Auto-Craft: Designate items you want to craft.
 Farm several, different ingredients with the new multi-monster farming function!
 As soon as the merchant has all necessary ingredients in his inventory, he'll auto-craft the item for you automatically!

 - Auto-Dismantle: Dismantle items of your choosing to get rare crafting-materials

+- Auto-Store Items: Put an item you'd like to keep into the bank (manually).
+If the merchant receives more of that item, he'll drop them off at the bank automatically.
+This is especially useful for collecting crafting-materials.

-## Code Messages (CM's)
+## ✉️ Code Messages (CM's)

-- If a character runs out of healtp-potions, it will ask party-members to pass some health-potions
+- If a character runs out of Health-Potions or Mana-Potions, it will ask party-members to pass some Potions
-- Party-members will send the potions to the requesting character, if they are in range.
+- The Party-members will send the Potions to the requesting character, if they are in range.

 I didn't do much with CM's yet, but the modules to create ("sendCodeMessages") and handle ("handleCodeMessages") CM's are in place and ready to use.